Purpose and Scope

 Students who fulfill the requirements of more than one Area of Concentration shall have a notation for all such successfully completed concentrations included on their transcripts.

 In order to maintain the integrity of the University’s student records, each student is required to provide either on application for admission or on personal data forms required for registration, his/her complete legal name.
-Any requests to change a student’s name by means of alteration, deletion, substitution or addition, must be accompanied by acceptable documentation except as described below.
+Any requests to change a student’s name by means of alteration, deletion, substitution or addition, must meet the criteria outlined below.

 Students’ names (first, middle and last names) as confirmed during the application to graduate process, will be printed on Degree Diplomas in capital letters.
-Students wishing to include lower case letters or accents in their names must follow the “Request to Change Students’ Names on Degree Diplomas and Transcripts” as listed below.
+Students wishing to include lower case letters or accents in their names must follow the “Request to Change Students’ Names on Degree Diplomas ” policy below.

 Requests to Change Students’ Names on Academic Records